LachlanWallbridge/casino_ur5_project/README.md

 cd $WS/frontend && npm start
 ```

-(Replace with your actual package / launch file names.)
+> TODO: (Replace with your actual package / launch file names.)

 ## 6.3 Expected Behaviour

-> TODO: Describe what a user should see when the system is running correctly.

-once the shell script is executed in the terminal
+Once the shell script is executed in the terminal
 ```bash
 # Make sure that you are in the correct workspace
 cd launch